noiredayz/trilaud/README.md

 # trilaud
 Any homies?
 WideHardo

+## Wadu hek? ##
+triLaud is a simple yet feature rich application that joins a bunch of Twitch channels using supplied credentials and collects publicly available information about gifted subs and -depending on how you configured it- alerts you that you got a gifted sub.
+It also features an extremely light, Internet Explorer 5.0 compatible web interface to view stats about gifts.

+## Features ##
+* Designed for unattended use, best used with pm2 process manager
+* Respects the channel join ratelimits, join -theoretically- any amount of channels
+* Join new channels without restart
+* Simple configuration via plaintext.
+No database service required.
+* OS and hardware independent
+* Reasonably few dependencies.
+SSD friendly :)
+* Low hardware requirements.
+You can run it on your dusty PI1, decomissioned smartphone or tablet with broken screen
+* Sends you an audible alert when you get a gift or get pinged (both configurable)
+* Reload channels (and add new channels) using an UNIX signal (Unix-like OS') or web interface (any OS)
+* Supa minimal, no bullshit web interface w/ JSON API
+* [Free software](https://www.gnu.org/philosophy/free-sw.en.html) under the GNU GPL version 3

 ## System requirements ##
 * NodeJS 10.x LTS
 * any OS that can run node 10